therabona/therabona-middleman/source/articles/2014-08-19-of-lebanovskyi-and-kyiv.html.markdown

 The impact Lobanovskyi had made on a young Shevchenko was never forgotten.

-“Lobanovsky was like a father to me.
+“Lobanovskyi was like a father to me.
 I would like to score a goal and dedicate it to him.
 It would be fantastic for Milan and me if it helped us to reach the Champions League final,” he reflected.

 He duly scored the away goal against Inter that clinched Milan’s place in the final, before slotting home the winning penalty in the final shootout, securing the Champions League that Lobanovskyi had so dearly craved.
 Flying back to Kyiv at the first opportunity, Shevchenko would place the giant trophy and his winner’s medal on his former coach’s grave, captured in a poignant image.
 A year later, Shevchenko would return to grave to share his Ballon d’Or award with his fallen mentor.